Communication-Efficient Triangle Counting under Local Differential Privacy: Introduction

 However, more complex subgraphs such as triangles are much harder to count under LDP because each user cannot see edges between other users.
-For example, in Figure~\ref{fig:triangles_stars}, user $v_1$ cannot see edges between $v_2$, $v_3$, and $v_6$, hence cannot count triangles involving $v_1$.
-Thus, existing algorithms \cite{Imola_USENIX21,Ye_ICDE20,Ye_TKDE21} obfuscate each user's edges (rather than her triangle count) by RR (Randomized Response) \cite{Warner_JASA65}, and send noisy edges to a server.
-Consequently, the server suffers from a prohibitively large estimation error as shown in \cite{Imola_USENIX21} (and Appendix~\ref{sec:one-round} in our paper; e.g., relative error $> 10^2$ in large graphs) because all three edges are noisy in any noisy triangle the server sees.
+For example, in Figure~\ref{fig:triangles_stars}, user $v_1$ cannot see edges between $v_2$, $v_3$, and $v_6$ and therefore cannot count triangles involving $v_1$.
+Thus, existing algorithms \cite{Imola_USENIX21,Ye_ICDE20,Ye_TKDE21} obfuscate each user's edges (rather than her triangle count) by RR (Randomized Response) \cite{Warner_JASA65} and send noisy edges to a server.
+Consequently, the server suffers from a prohibitively large estimation error (e.g., relative error $> 10^2$ in large graphs, as shown in Appendix~\ref{sec:one-round}) because all three edges are noisy in any noisy triangle the server sees.

 A recent study \cite{Imola_USENIX21} shows that the estimation error in locally private triangle counting is significantly reduced by introducing an additional round of interaction between users and the server.
 Specifically, if the server publishes the noisy graph (all noisy edges) sent by users at the first round, then each user can count her noisy triangles such that \textit{only one edge} is noisy (as she knows two edges connected to her).
 Thus, the algorithm in \cite{Imola_USENIX21} sends each user's noisy triangle count (with additional noise) to the server at the second round.
 Then the server can accurately estimate the triangle count.
+This algorithm also requires a much smaller number of interactions (i.e., only two) than collaborative approaches \cite{Kairouz_FTML21,Shokri_CCS15} that generally require many interactions.

-Unfortunately, this algorithm is still impractical for a large-scale graph.
-Specifically, the noisy graph sent by users is dense, hence extremely large for a large-scale graph (e.g., $500$ Gbits for a graph of a million users).
-The problem is that \textit{every user} needs to download such huge data; e.g., when the download speed is $20$ Mbps (which is a recommended speed in YouTube \cite{YouTube_speed}), \textit{every user} needs about 7 hours to download the noisy graph.
+Unfortunately, the algorithm in \cite{Imola_USENIX21} is still impractical for a large-scale graph.
+Specifically, the noisy graph sent by users is dense, hence extremely large for a large-scale graph, e.g., $500$ Gbits for a graph of a million users.
+The problem is that \textit{every user} needs to download such huge data; e.g., when the download speed is $20$ Mbps (which is a recommended speed in YouTube \cite{YouTube_speed}), every user needs about 7 hours to download the noisy graph.
 Since the communication ability might be limited for some users, the algorithm in \cite{Imola_USENIX21} cannot be used for applications with large and diverse users.